Serre-invariant stability conditions and Ulrich bundles on cubic threefolds

-A \textit{chamber} for class $v$ is a connected component in the complement of the union of walls in the upper-half plane. \end{Def} Tilt stability satisfies well-behaved wall and chamber structure, in the sense that walls with respect to a class $v \in \Lambda$ are locally finite.
-Properties of walls are described by the following Theorem which was first proved in \cite{maciocia:the-walls-projective-spaces} (see also \cite{Sch}).
+A \textit{chamber} for class $v$ is a connected component in the complement of the union of walls in the upper half-plane. \end{Def} Tilt stability satisfies well-behaved wall and chamber structure, in the sense that walls with respect to a class $v \in \Lambda$ are locally finite.
+Properties of walls are described by the following theorem, which was first proved in~\cite{maciocia:the-walls-projective-spaces} (see also~\cite{Sch}).

-\begin{Thm}[Bertram's Nested Wall Theorem] Fix $v \in \Lambda$. \begin{enumerate} \item Numerical walls for $v$ are either nested semicircles centered on the $\beta$-axis, or a vertical ray parallel to the $\alpha$-axis. \item If two numerical walls intersect, then they are the same.
+\begin{Thm}[Bertram's nested wall theorem] Fix $v \in \Lambda$. \begin{enumerate} \item Numerical walls for $v$ are either nested semicircles centred on the $\beta$-axis, or a vertical ray parallel to the $\alpha$-axis. \item If two numerical walls intersect, then they are the same.
 If a numerical wall contains a point defining an actual wall, then the numerical wall is an actual wall. \item If $\ch_0(v) \neq 0$, then there is a unique vertical numerical wall given by $\beta= \mu_H(v)$.
 If $\ch_0(v)=0$ and $H^{n-1}\ch_1(v) \neq 0$, then there is no vertical wall. \end{enumerate} \end{Thm}